 Togetherall and peer-to-peer support

-Togetherall continues to work in partnership with universities (more than 200+ to date) to offer scalable enhancements to already existing mental health support programs on campus – its 24/7 anonymous and monitored by licensed and registered mental health practitioners.
+Togetherall continues to work in partnership with universities (more than 200+ to date) to offer scalable enhancements to already existing mental health support programs on campus – its 24/7 anonymous and monitored by licensed clinicians.
 The platform allows students to access peer support whenever they need it most.
 In fact, 64% share their stories on Togetherall simply because it is anonymous.

 As a result, Togetherall is also able to reach more diverse populations of student users, because they feel safe and validated within the Togetherall community.
 Forty percent of registered users identify as BIPOC, 22% are ages 25+, and 5% identify as trans or non-binary.
 Additionally, 55% of users reported that they shared something about their mental health for the first time on Togetherall, indicating that the fear of being stigmatized is lessened within the platform, leading to more positive outcomes related well-being, quality of life, and long-term recovery.

 Over 175 universities, colleges and education institutions use Togetherall.
 Contact us to learn more about Togetherall or sign up to get a closer look at the platform.